 A budget is an important planning tool for every business.
-The right budgeting method can help you estimate future expenses, revenue, and profits.
-It can also help you better control your spending and identify situations where your revenue may not be enough to cover your expenditures.
+A good budgeting approach can help you estimate future expenses, annual revenue, and profits.
+It can also help you better control your monthly spending and identify situations where your revenue may not be enough to cover your expenditures to increase your monthly income.

-This article will look into 4 top budgeting methods popular with business owners and help you choose one that best suits your business.
+This article will look into 4 top and best budgeting methods popular with business owners and help you choose one that best suits your business:

-Keep reading below to learn more about the most common budgeting methods for businesses.
+Keep reading below to learn more about the most common budgeting methods for businesses to assist with the financial planning process.

 Budgeting method #1: Incremental budgeting

-One of the most popular approaches is incremental budgeting.
-There’s no fixed formula for incremental budgeting – you simply change last year’s budget by an increment or percentage to obtain this year’s figures.
+One of the most popular budgeting methods is incremental budgeting.
+There’s no fixed formula for incremental budgeting—you simply change last year’s budget by an increment or percentage to obtain this year’s figures without regard for external factors.

-This method relies on small changes based on actual or budgeted results from the previous period.
-It’s a good option for businesses with cost-driving factors that don’t regularly change.
-Without the need for complex calculations, incremental budgeting is the quickest of all budgeting methods.
+This method relies on small changes based on actual spending or budgeted results from the previous period.
+It’s a good option for businesses with cost-driving factors that don’t regularly change, such as a phone bill, electric bill, and other monthly expenses.

-It’s important to note, however, that your company’s departments may overspend to avoid receiving a smaller budget the following fiscal year.
-It’s best to look into specific expenditures and spending habits to prevent any kinds of budgetary slack.
+It’s important to note, however, that your company’s departments may overspend to avoid receiving a smaller spending limit the following fiscal year.
+It’s best to look into specific expenditures and spending habits to prevent any kind of budgetary slack.

 Budgeting method #2: Activity-based budgeting (ABB)